 Trophies for top three female and male finishers in the 3 mile.

-Prize money and trophies awarded to top three female and male finishers in the 8.5 mile and 20.25 mile distances.
-The base purse is listed below, purse may increase.
+Prize money will be awarded to top seven female and male finishers in the 11 mile course.

 ALL ENTRIES ARE NON-REFUNDABLE AND NON-TRANSFERABLE.